Interior

 What is it like on the inside?

-There are brittle, cheap-feeling plastics across the dash, around the doors and where you might rest your knee – enough to question the thinking at Wolfsburg.
+There are brittle, cheap-feeling plastics across the dash, around the doors and where you might rest your knee; enough to question the thinking at Wolfsburg.
 By the company’s own admission the early adopter phase of EV take-up has passed, and it’s trying to attract a new crowd.

-And one driver’s convenience is another driver’s supreme irritation.
-The car turns itself off when you get out of the driver’s seat, which is fine, but doesn’t help if you’re opening a garage door or reaching to pop your ticket in the car park machine.
-You might be more than happy to engage the services of the voice command system (which pops up uninvited with bizarre regularity) but for anyone else there are multiples of touchscreen menus to wade through and yet more precious attention removed from the task at hand.
+You might be more than happy to engage the services of the voice command system (which pops up uninvited with bizarre regularity) but for anyone else there are multiples of touchscreen menus to wade through and yet more precious attention diverted from the road ahead.

 The parking system helps you in and out of spaces, and will even rescue you if you’ve messed up a manoeuvre and got the car stuck.
 It’ll also memorise five different locations and learn how you’ve got into the parking space, repeating the manoeuvre every time you stop there.
 Fancy stuff.